 Maya Health Toolkit

 Maya Children USA Inc. and the Maya Heritage Community Project at Kennesaw State University conducted national focus groups to develop a network of trained Maya language interpreters and a toolkit for health and mental health care providers.

 The toolkit identifies health care barriers between Maya and medical professionals, and in addition offers resources to bridge gaps in communication.
-Our philosophy and our vision demanded that we recognize Maya knowledge and beliefs in order to better understand the Maya and obtain true trust.
-Dozens of Maya in the United States gave us information and advice in the construction of this toolkit.
+Our applied partnership methodology demanded that we recognize Maya knowledge and beliefs in order to better understand the Maya and seek their participation.
+Dozens of Maya, individually and in focus groups, gave information and advice in the construction of this toolkit.
 Maya have long traditions of medical practices and beliefs, and understanding and appreciating their views and their holistic health beliefs allowed for the success of the toolkit.
 According to data, over 35,000 downloads have been made, widely across the United States.